Abdullah-Eissa/Rag_App/README.md

 # Rag Application

 ### This is Rag application for question answering.
-- Upload your documents, and retrieve questions about them.
+- Upload your documents, and retrieve questions about them and look at the chat history.
 - The architecture of this app follows MVC.

 # API Endpoints